Postuf/telegram-osint-lib/README.md

 ## Description

+A lot of Telegram API libraries around, but none of them demonstrates how to execute complex scenarios like draining all photos from channels, monitor users presence or register new account.
+This projects aims to correct situation: now you can easily create new scenarios and one-click execute existing ones.

-Telegram API from official mobile client.
+Using Telegram API from official Android client.

 ## Rationale